vios-s/vMFNet-Journal/README.md

 # vMFNet-Journal the journal extension of vMFNet: Compositionality Meets Domain-generalised Segmentation

 This repository contains the official Pytorch implementation of the extension of [vMFNet: Compositionality Meets Domain-generalised Segmentation](https://arxiv.org/abs/2206.14538) accepted by [MICCAI 2022](https://conferences.miccai.org/2022/en/)).
+The extended journal version is [Compositionally Equivariant Representation Learning](https://arxiv.org/abs/2306.07783).

 The repository is created by [Xiao Liu](https://github.com/xxxliu95), [Spyridon Thermos](https://github.com/spthermo), [Pedro Sanchez](https://vios.science/team/sanchez), [Alison O'Neil](https://vios.science/team/oneil), and [Sotirios A. Tsaftaris](https://www.eng.ed.ac.uk/about/people/dr-sotirios-tsaftaris), as a result of the collaboration between [The University of Edinburgh](https://www.eng.ed.ac.uk/) and [Canon Medical Systems Europe](https://eu.medical.canon/).
 You are welcome to visit our group website: [vios.s](https://vios.science/)